Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 On the hilltop just below the colonnade is Café Gourmet Mirador, a great place to enjoy a light meal.
 The outdoor seating area was perfect for lounging and taking in views of Sucre and the surrounding hills.

-In a way I’m glad there wasn’t a whole lot to do in Sucre because that meant we could linger here without feeling the need to rush off to the next site.
+In a way I’m glad there wasn’t a whole lot of things to do in Sucre because that meant we could linger here without feeling the need to rush off to the next site.

 Final Thoughts About Our Visit to Sucre